silv148/Minesweeper/README.md

 # Minesweeper
-Minesweeper game: console version written in C++
+Minesweeper game: console version written in both C++ and C

-This project uses the following libraries:
+This project(C++ version) uses the following libraries:
 *iostream, cstdlib, ctime*

 There are 4 levels of difficulty: